DavidBetteridge/DavidBetteridge.github.io/_posts/2019-01-31-Calling_an_async_method.md

 ## Overview

-This post is a beginners guide to using async methods.
-You should be able to follow these steps without understand how it works.
+This post is a getting started guide to using async methods.
+There should be enough information to get you started without understand how it all works!

 ## What is an asynchronous method
 You can think of an asynchronous method as a function which will run on a different thread and complete executing sometime in the future.